Volution-Labs/Garden/README.md

 Built with **Go** using **CoAP** for system communication. **Gorm/sqlite** for storage and **client side web stack** for its user interface.
 Including an extended api for interfacing with other automation.

+This respiratory contains the hub/server designed for an embedded linux system.
 For the other half of this project see [Garden-Device](https://github.com/Volution-Labs/garden-device)

 **A work in progress.**